 The Board of Directors of Odetics has determined that it is advisable and in the best interests of Odetics and its stockholders to change the name of the company to "Iteris Holdings, Inc." in order to aid in communicating the new focus of the company's business.
-Since late 2001, Odetics has divested itself of many of its business units in order to reduce operating expenses and to focus the business on what Odetics believes is its core businesses - the business of its Iteris, Inc. subsidiary and, to a lesser extent, the emerging homeland security opportunities.
-Odetics believes that the name change will better communicate to the public the current and future nature of Odetics' business operations and its majority ownership interest in Iteris, Inc. The stockholders are being asked to approve an amendment to the certificate of incorporation of Odetics to effect a change in the corporate name from "Odetics, Inc." to "Iteris Holdings, Inc." Upon approval of such an amendment by the stockholders, Odetics plans to file a certificate of amendment to its certificate of incorporation to effect the name change.
+Since late 2001, Odetics has divested itself of many of its business units in order to reduce operating expenses and to focus the business on what Odetics believes is its core businesses - the emerging homeland security opportunities and the business of its Iteris, Inc. subsidiary.
+Odetics believes that the name change will better communicate to the public the current and future nature of the company's business operations and its majority ownership interest in Iteris, Inc. The stockholders are being asked to approve an amendment to the certificate of incorporation of Odetics to effect a change in the corporate name from "Odetics, Inc." to "Iteris Holdings, Inc." Upon approval of such an amendment by the stockholders, Odetics plans to file a certificate of amendment to its certificate of incorporation to effect the name change.